Updated: June 03, 2025

 Other factors that impact the cost of your mortgage

-The below are eligibility factors which may have an indirect impact on your total borrowing by determining the number of lenders and deals available to you.
+Below are eligibility factors that may indirectly impact your total borrowing by determining the number of lenders and deals available to you.

-• Term length: how long your mortgage is for can make a big difference to the monthly repayment cost on a £150,000 loan.
-A longer term can mean smaller payments, but it means paying a bigger sum overall throughout the life of the loan.
+- Term length: The length of your mortgage can make a big difference to the monthly repayment cost on a £150,000 loan.
+A longer term can mean smaller payments, but it also means paying a bigger sum overall throughout the life of the loan.

-• Your credit score: this can make a significant impact on your approachable lenders and rates.
+- Your credit score: This can significantly impact your approachable lenders and rates.
 It’s worth downloading all your credit reports to see where you stand.
 Ideally, you should get a skilled advisor to help you evaluate and make improvements.
-Don’t worry if you’ve low scores or had previous rejections, some lenders are happy to deal with bad credit applicants.
+Don’t worry if you’ve low scores or have had previous rejections.
+Some lenders are happy to deal with bad credit applicants.

-• Additional income: if you work overtime or receive bonuses/commissions, it’s important you deal with lenders willing to accept all your income.
-Similarly, if you do any extra freelance work or have part-time work, all of this can help supplement your application and boost your affordability.
+- Additional income: if you work overtime or receive bonuses/commissions, it’s important you deal with lenders who are willing to accept all your income.
+Similarly, if you do any extra freelance or part-time work, all of this can help supplement your application and boost your affordability.

-• Type of property: the construction and type of property can change the structure of your loan.
-Some lenders won’t be comfortable with non-standard constructions and may offer you more expensive rates as a result.
-However, certain lenders specialise in niche property types.
+- Type of property: The construction and type of property can change the structure of your loan.
+Some lenders won’t be comfortable with non-standard constructions and may offer you more expensive rates.
+However, specific lenders specialise in niche property types.

-• Fixed or variable rate: choosing a fixed or variable rate of interest will partly determine your monthly cost.
+- Fixed or variable rate: choosing a fixed or variable interest rate will partly determine your monthly cost.
 Fixed rates tend to mean slightly higher rates than variable interest.
-But, a fixed rate means locking in a rate for a certain period.
+But a fixed rate means locking in a rate for a certain period.

-• Repayment or interest-only: an interest-only mortgage will mean lower monthly payments, but you won’t be paying back any of the principal.
+- Repayment or interest-only: an interest-only mortgage will mean lower monthly payments, but you won’t repay any of the principal.
 However, you might want to explore part and part mortgages.

-• Residential or buy-to-let (BTL): lenders will offer you different rates and terms if the purpose of the property is a buy-to-let for you to rent out as an investment.
+- Residential or buy-to-let (BTL): lenders will offer different rates and terms if the purpose of the property is a buy-to-let for you to rent out as an investment.

-• Your age: this will play a part, especially if you are an older borrower, but these days there are mortgage options available no matter what age you are, as long as you can provide that you can afford your mortgage payments after retirement.
+- Your age: This will play a part, especially if you are an older borrower, but these days, there are mortgage options available no matter what age you are, as long as you can provide the ability to afford your mortgage payments after retirement.

 Speak to a mortgage expert

 Getting a £150,000 mortgage is an achievable goal.
-But, in order to reach it in the easiest way possible – you should speak with an expert mortgage broker.
+However, to reach it in the easiest way possible, you should speak with an expert mortgage broker.

-Just call 0808 189 0463 or make an enquiry.
-We’ll set up a free, no obligation chat between you and an experienced broker who’ll be able to get you your ideal mortgage solution.
+Just call 0330 822 0505 or make an enquiry.
+We’ll set up a free, no-obligation chat between you and an experienced broker who’ll be able to help you find your ideal mortgage solution.

 Ask A Quick Question